 {% endarchiveList %}

-Here,featured_titleandfeatured_linkIn{% archiveList %}Rendered by labels:if articlesDeclared within a block and used in the subsequent content of that block.
+Here, featured_titleandfeatured_linkIn{% archiveList %}Tags rendered out:if articlesDeclared within a block and used in the subsequent content of the block.

-For example, you can apply to a string variabletruncatecharsThe filter to truncate its length, or perform arithmetic operations on numeric variables:
+For example, you can apply a string variable totruncatecharsA filter to truncate its length, or perform arithmetic operations such as addition, subtraction, multiplication, and division on numeric variables:

 {% set long_description = "这是一段非常长的描述文本,可能需要被截断才能更好地显示在页面的有限空间内。" %}